MichaelDarr/ahab/README.md

 it just isn't the right tool for the job for many projects.

 One major issue with docker-compose is its lag time behind Docker itself.
-Docker-compose is a python package which interfaces with Docker via docker-py, so the docker-compose team had to waiting on docker-py to support this option.
+Docker-compose is a python package which interfaces with Docker via docker-py, so the docker-compose team has to wait on docker-py for feature support.
 At the time of writing, the `--gpus all` option is *still* unsupported, 7 months after the feature was released.
 Ahab supports arbitrary launch options, so this class of issue is entirely avoided.
 Additionally, it's a system-package-managed binary instead of a python package often installed with pip, which avoids common python package